The trees are about to show just how beautiful letting go can be.

 As autumn approaches the trees turn amber, crimson and yellow, the air gets crisp and the evenings get longer.
 For me, this means it’s time to break out the sweaters and boots, make a big pot of soup and get ready for Netflix in bed.
 Fall is literally my favorite season of the year, not only because the fruits and vegetables in the supermarkets change (think persimmons, pomegranates, squash, broccoli and kale), but also because the season is simply gorgeous.
 And who doesn’t like to go to bed at 9:00pm?
 Yes, autumn is here and it is indeed a beautiful season.

 So let’s talk about vitamin C and why its important to make sure you are getting vitamin C rich foods into your diet all the time, but most importantly during cold and flu season.
 Plus, I share an Autumn Broccoli Soup and Baked Potato Fries recipe that are both filled with enough vitamin C to keep you healthy all fall and winter long.

 The Importance of Vitamin C

 Vitamins C is essential for the healing process and overall immune function.
 It is also crucial for collagen formation in the skin and is a co-factor for iron absorption.
 More importantly, it yields antioxidant protection in the body.
 (Murray, 2005) Because Vitamin C is one of the body’s most important antioxidants and the body cannot make it, it is very important to incorporate Vitamin C rich foods and/or a supplement to ensure proper levels in the body.
 Particularly, Vitamin C is high in bioflavonoids, which have been shown to protect vitamin C and preserve its action.
-They also work together to help protect against inflammation, which is important for reducing stress on the body.
+In fact, they also work together to help protect against inflammation, which is important for reducing stress on the body.
 (Bauman, 2015)

-The optimal daily allowance of vitamin C is 1,000 mg.
+Moreover, the optimal daily allowance of vitamin C is 1,000 mg.
 However, a therapeutic dose of 500-1,000 mg of vitamin C three times a day is recommended for those under extreme stress, during illness or until the bowel can tolerate.
 (Bauman, 2015) Excellent food sources of vitamin C include rose hip tea, acerola, guavas, red chili peppers, parsley, kale, sweet red and yellow peppers, strawberries, citrus fruits, cantaloupe, spinach, tomato, potatoes, cabbage, broccoli, cauliflower, Brussels sprouts and collard leaves.
 (Murray, 2005)

 Now, let’s combine a few of these amazing foods and create a beautiful, nourishing and immune boosting autumn meal!
 First, an autumn broccoli soup and second, a quick recipe for baked sweet potato fries with Italian herbs that can be dipped in homemade garlic hummus (garlic is amazing for the immune system too), paired with avocado or even dipped in your delicious autumn broccoli soup.